zeng-yichen/linkwatch/README.md

 | HTTP_TIMEOUT | The timeout for each individual HTTP check. | 5s |
 | SHUTDOWN_GRACE | The grace period for shutdown. | 10s |

-**Note**: When running in Docker, the database file is stored in `/app/data` inside the container.
-Use volume mounting to persist data between container restarts.
+**Note**: When running in Docker, the database file is stored in `linkwatch.db` inside the container.
+For production use, modify docker-compose.yml to add volume mounting for persistence.

 ## API Usage